Is your website following the ADA compliance standards?

 ADA compliance is short for the Americans with Disabilities Act Standards for Accessible Design.
 What that means is that all electronic information and technology—i.e, your website—must be accessible to those with disabilities.

-ADA compliance is often confused with 508 compliance.
-However, ADA compliance differs in that it's more of a civil law that mandates the inclusion of all people, especially those with disabilities, in all areas of public life.
+ADA is often confused with Section 508.
+However, ADA differs in that it’s a civil law that mandates the inclusion of all people, especially those with disabilities, in all areas of public life.
 That includes the workplace, schools, transportation, and any other places open to the general public.
-Both ADA and 508 have the same goals, only Section 508 is only applicable to Federal procurements.
+So while ADA requires websites and content to be accessible, it has broader guidelines that cover all disabilities and environments.

-So, to recap, ADA compliance is the civil law that guarantees equal opportunity for disabled individuals in the public spheres of accommodation.
+So, to recap, ADA compliance means following the civil law that guarantees equal opportunity for disabled individuals in the public spheres of accommodation.

 If all public spheres must adhere to ADA compliance standards, does that mean you do too?

 Because ADA applies to all electronic information and technology, i.e., the world wide web and all its websites, ADA compliance applies to virtually all businesses and web developers.